janvorwerk/react-aria-fullscreen/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## Requirements

+- The user needs to be able to turn the `<main>` element to fullscreen with the dedicated button (top right)
+- He also can play a video and switch it to fullscreen
+- There is also a **modal dialog** that needs to show a video… which in turn can be switched to fullscreen

+It is understood that the fullscreen API does not necessarily support a "stack" of fullscreen… it's not the purpose here, although it would be great:

+  1. `<main>` goes fullscreen
+  2. user opens dialog
+  3. he plays the video
+  4. turns the video to fullscreen
+  5. once he's done with the video he is again with the main in fullscreen (step 3).

+## Issue

+You can play with `ENABLE_PORTAL_PROVIDER` in `page.tsx` (switch on or off) to observe the issues.
+  - with `true` => the dialog opens when 'main' is fullscreen
+  - with `false` => the video in the dialog can turn fullscreen

+But you cannot have both with this pattern alone.

 ## Project Structure